andres-alegria/ScrollyMap_Template_2026_1/README.md

 This repository is a **clean, minimal scrollytelling map template** built with **React**, **Mapbox GL JS**, and **GSAP**.

-It is designed for data‑driven storytelling projects where narrative chapters control map camera movements, layers, and optional animations (such as vessel tracks), while also supporting non‑map “stage” sections for rich visual storytelling.

-This template intentionally avoids project‑specific logic and legacy hacks.
-Everything included here is meant to be reusable.

 ## Core Concepts

 ### Chapters (config.js)